Bérangère Abba: Political career

 In parliament, Abba served on the Committee on Legal Affairs from 2017 until 2020.
 In addition to her committee assignments, she was part of the French-Haitian Parliamentary Friendship Group.

 On 26 July 2020, Abba was appointed as Secretary of State for Biodiversity at the Ministry for the Ecological Transition under minister Barbara Pompili.

+Abba was a candidate for Ensemble led by Valérie Hayer in the 2024 European elections but failed to obtain a seat in the European Parliament.

 Political positions

 In May 2018, Abba co-sponsored an initiative in favour of legalizing assisted reproductive technology (ART) for all women (singles, heterosexual couples or lesbian couples).
 In September 2018, following the appointment of François de Rugy to the government, Abba supported the candidacy of Barbara Pompili as president of the National Assembly.